countable-web/open-source-corporation/MISSION.md

 A1) *open, supportive, creative culture* - Create a culture of openness, support, critical thinking, creativity and taste.
 By taste, we mean people who have opinions about why things should be done a certain way, and who try to see potential and continuously clarify that vision of what's right, and improve towards it at the same time.

-A2) *build this with exciting opportunities for big impact*
+A2) *build things with exciting opportunities for big impact*

 A3) *long term results oriented business relationships*